IsaKiko/D3-visualising-data/03-images-and-svg.md

 ~~~

 Here, we've creates an svg canvas, using the styles of the class 'chart'.
-Within this envrironment, we're created a circle, using the styles of the class 'circ1'.
+Within this element, we're created a circle, using the styles of the class 'circ1'.
 Both of these classes need to also be defined in our css file:

 ~~~{.css}